sphair/ClanLib/Examples/3D/Object3D/README.txt

    Maintainer: Core developers
       Summary: Display 3D objects

-This program demonstrates how to create standard 3d objects using ClanLib, using OpenGl 1.x methods (no shaders).
+This program demonstrates how to create standard 3d objects using ClanLib

 See the documentation at www.clanlib.org for further information.